RhysEJF/radical-alignment/concepts/the-diological-network.md

 Ideas that generate constructive dialogue spread through the network.
 Not because they're viral, but because they're useful.
 Because they help others think more clearly.
 Because conversations with those ideas create valuable context.

-Ideas that don't—shallow takes, tribal signaling, crony beliefs—might spread initially, but they don't weave into the substrate.
+Ideas that don't—shallow takes, tribal signaling, crony beliefs, might spread initially, but they don't weave into the substrate.
 They don't create context that enables deeper conversations.
 They fade naturally, not through censorship but through irrelevance.

 The network self-organizes around coherence.